-The certificate allows for additional information to be added such as manufacturing sites, exporter, distributor etc. This information is optional at the request of the exporter, but can only be placed under the section that reads ‘The following information has been supplied by the applicant and has not been verified by the Health and Safety Executive’.
+The information is usually situated underneath the ‘The following information has been supplied by the applicant and has not been verified by the Health and Safety Executive’ section on a product.